-* The Depot Square District requirements only apply to the first 80 ft as measured perpendicular from a property line bounded by the street.
+Note 1: The Depot Square District requirements only apply to the first 80 ft as measured perpendicular from a property line bounded by the street.
 Additional development area requires a special permit.

-** Larger building footprints allowed by special permit process as described in 10.6.
+Note 2:Larger building footprints allowed by special permit process as described in 10.6.

+Note 3: Roof forms may be combined, so long as minimum roof steepness is maintained.

 9.7.5.
 USE PROVISIONS.

+Note: the use table previously included here has been moved such that it would be an amendment to the existing use table housed in Section 3.1 of Hamilton’s existing code.
+All edits to the table are tracked in that location.

 The allowable uses and accessory uses in the Town Center districts are contained in Section 3.0 Use Regulations.
 The following clarifications and exceptions are made with respect to the Town Center Districts: